-Tea Parties: Enjoy themed tea parties, January-June, at the historic Snowden House.
+Tea Parties: Enjoy themed tea parties, December-July, at the historic Snowden House.
 Participants will take part in crafts, tea and treats.

-Weekly Wonders: Weekly Wonders is held each week during the months of June and July, rotating weekly between the SBIVM/Grout Museum of History and Science and the Bluedorn Science Imaginarium.
+Weekly Wonders: Weekly Wonders are held during the summer, rotating weekly between the SBIVM/Grout Museum of History and Science and the Bluedorn Science Imaginarium.